-You'll find a free printable sheet showing you how to do one of the best easy science experiments for kids - learning how to make slime.
+Our free e-book of ten experiments that won't let you down! shows you how to make one of the best easy science experiments for kids - slime.

-Our home school science recipe is easy to do and lots of fun for kids, if a little yucky.
+Our home school science recipe is fun to do and definitely scores high on kid appeal.

 You can get a free printable sheet with our homeschool how to make slime instructions.

 Look below for how to get our free e-book: ten experiments that won't let you down!

 However, a word of warning.
 We found the ratio of glue to water in the slime recipe a bit fiddly to get right; you may have to get your kids to add a bit more glue to make the slime form.
 If you're struggling, I've seen another recipe for how to make slime with borax using:

 But then I suppose the idea of home school science is all about using experiments to find things out, as you'll see if you look at our kids science page.